docker-archive/docker-ce/components/cli/docs/reference/run.md

 The `container-dest` must always be an absolute path such as `/src/docs`.
 The `host-src` can either be an absolute path or a `name` value.
-If you supply an absolute path for the `host-dir`, Docker bind-mounts to the path you specify.
+If you supply an absolute path for the `host-src`, Docker bind-mounts to the path you specify.
 If you supply a `name`, Docker creates a named volume by that `name`.

 A `name` value must start with an alphanumeric character,